-An internally generated intangible asset arising from development (or from the development phase of an internal project) is recognized if, and only if, all of the following conditions have been demonstrated:
+An asset arising from the development of a project is recognized if, and only if, all of the following conditions have been demonstrated:

-- the technical feasibility of completing the intangible asset so that it will be available for use or sale: - the intention to complete the intangible asset and use or sell it; - the ability to use or sell the intangible asset; - how the intangible asset will generate probable future economic benefits; - the availability of adequate technical, financial and other resources to complete the development and to use or sell the intangible asset; and - the ability to measure reliably the expenditure attributable to the intangible asset during its development.
+- the technical feasibility of completing the solar development so that it will be available for use or sale; - the intention to complete the solar development and use or sell it; - the ability to use or sell the solar development; - how the solar development will generate probable future economic benefits; - the availability of adequate technical, financial and other resources to complete the development and to use or sell it; and - the ability to measure reliably the expenditure attributable to the project during its development.

-The amount initially recognized for internally generated intangible assets is the sum of the expenditure incurred from the date when the intangible asset first meets the recognition criteria listed above.
-Where no internally generated intangible asset can be recognized, development expenditure is recognized in profit or loss in the period in which it is incurred.
+The amount initially recognized for development project assets is the sum of the expenditure incurred from the date when the development project first meets the recognition criteria listed above.
+Where no asset can be recognized, development expenditure is recognized in profit or loss in the period in which it is incurred.